 Micro listening involves taking a very short excerpt, maybe only one or two sentences, and listening to it in isolation.
 We allow students to listen to it as many times as is necessary for them to write the correct wording.
 There is no pressure on the students to get it right first time and this gives them time to figure out the connected speech and why they got the question wrong.

 If you haven’t used these before, I would highly recommend doing so.
 They have a myriad of different uses in the classroom, but for connected speech I normally ask students to put one block for each word they hear in the micro-listening and then change it as they hear how words become connected.
 They can also use different coloured blocks for the different types of connected speech.

 As you can see in the picture above, after the first listening the students could only hear two words and they have therefore placed two blocks above the words they hear.
-At this stage it doesn’t matter if they are wrong and should just write exactly what they hear.
-After a few listens they have broken the sentence down in to five words and placed five blocks above the words.
+At this stage, it doesn’t matter if they are wrong and should just write exactly what they hear.
+After a few listens they have broken the sentence down into five words and placed five blocks above the words.
 They are then asked to think about the connected speech and place a different coloured block above each connection according to the type of sound that is added, joined or lost.

-This really makes the students think about the sounds and connections and is even better if done on pairs or small groups as it leads to a lot of discussion.
+This really makes the students think about the sounds and connections and is even better if done in pairs or small groups as it leads to a lot of discussion.
 Most students also appreciate the visual element.

 If you don’t have access to the rods you can use modelling clay, like I’ve down in the picture above, or post notes would work quite well.

 If you do this enough in class, students can start to identify and get used to connected speech when they are practicing at home.
 I ask students to listen to as much English as possible at home, whether it be movies, podcasts, songs or just the news.
 When they don’t quite get what someone is saying, I advise them to pause it and listen back until they have figured out exactly what has been said.
 This kind of active listening is far more beneficial than passively listening to songs or the TV.